openhab/openhab-docs/developers/ide/eclipse.md

 1. Start openHAB from the IDE by clicking "Run OSGi" (upper right of the `app.bndrun` window).

-1. You can check that openHAB is running with your browser by going to: `http://localhost:8080/paperui/` (the last `/` is important!)
+1. You can check that openHAB is running with your browser by going to: `http://localhost:8080/` (the last `/` is important!)

 1. You can check log output in the `Console` tab at the bottom.

-1. Check the chosen binding is active in `Paper UI > Configuration > Bindings`
+1. Check the chosen binding is active in `UI > Settings > Bindings`

 View all the above steps in a single animation: